JonathanHelianthicusDoe/trash_ideas/README.md

 </details>

-An easy way to lower the overall amount of laff awarded by tasks is by lowering only the rewards of tasks that award &ge;2 laff.
+An easy way to lower the overall amount of max-laff awarded by tasks is by lowering only the rewards of tasks that award &ge;2 max-laff.
 This way, the entire structure of the taskline is totally intact.
-Here is what this approach looks like if taken to the extreme (all laff-awarding tasks give exactly +1 max laff):
+Here is what this approach looks like if taken to the extreme (all max-laff-awarding tasks giving exactly +1 max-laff):

 <details>
 <summary>all max-laff-awarding toontasks awarding +1</summary>